s-rizvi/The-Open-Love-Letter-Project/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This project is both a personal offering and a growing public archive — rooted in devotional writing, scientific metaphor, and sacred beauty.

-While the main manuscript is authored and curated by Noor Rizvi, thoughtful contributions are welcomed through structured channels to preserve the spiritual, poetic, and intellectual integrity of the project.
+While the main manuscript is authored and curated by me (*Noor Rizvi*), thoughtful contributions are welcomed through structured channels to preserve the spiritual, poetic, and intellectual integrity of the project.
+My aim is to open a conversation on anything that can be related to citeable theological literature (Islamic or otherwise).

 ---